eml-eda/eden/README.md

 ## Supported ensembles
 RandomForests, GradientBoosting and DecisionTrees should be easily exportable in C, while ExtraTrees and other flavours of BoostingEnsembles will be supported in future.
+Eden supports both classifiers with logits in the leaves (see the DecisionTreeClassifier implementation of Sklearn) and with only class labels stored (see the examples/ folder).

 ## Supported architectures
 - GAP8